-DCADV is the statewide, nonprofit coalition of agencies and individuals working to stop domestic violence in Delaware.
+The Delaware Coalition Against Domestic Violence (DCADV) is the statewide, nonprofit coalition of agencies and individuals working to stop domestic violence in Delaware.
 We work in partnership with direct service providers, government officials, and business and community partners to promote equality in relationships as we strive to alter the social conditions that allow violence and abuse to occur.
 We invite you to join us in these efforts.

 News & Events